AdiletGaparov/mbd-ibm-watson-challenge/README.md

+Repository for the work done in my Masters program, term 1, competition "IBM Watson Challenge".
+Master in Business Analytics and Big Data, April 2019 intake.
+Instituto de Empresa, School of Human Sciences and Technology.
+Madrid, Spain.

 ## Configuring the application

 1. Import IBM Watson skill to your IBM Watson assistant instance.
 JSON file is located here: